 Later, I realized that December 4th was the seventh day of Hanukkah, which seven basically represents Yahweh’s number and means completeness, perfection.
 Four means the open door to heaven, and “the Fear of the Lord” was the day highlighted on the menorah, which is the seventh spirit of the Lord.

 On Wednesday afternoon, as I walked through my backyard approaching my house, the gentle voice of the Holy Spirit whispered, “Mercy needs to speak with you.”
 In frustration, I blew it off, excusing it as my overactive imagination, but later in the day, the same words persistently drifted into my mind again.

+“Child, Mercy needs to speak with you.”

-“Lord, I don’t understand what this is about, but I am listening.
+“Lord, I don’t understand what this is about.
+I thought our connection, our friendship was done, but I am listening.
 What does she need to say?”

-All at once, in the spirit, I saw her, just like I had seen the Native American hiding behind the tree in my yard years before.
+All at once, in the spirit, I saw her standing in the middle of my backyard, just like I had seen the Native American hiding behind the tree in my yard years before.
 Silently, she made her way towards me holding a beautiful, blue gemstone with metal work around it and a delicate cross engraved on the top in her hands.
 As she reached out to give it to me, I made out the simple triangle with the line intersecting tattooed on her forearm, which reminded me of the identical mark on mine.
 Gently, she placed the gemstone in my hands.
 It had words engraved on it in “Rune”, an ancient Celtic language.
 I reached behind me for a leather sack the hung on my side, and securely tucked it inside.
 She smiled and said, “Put it in the ground in Charleston.”
 Then, she disappeared.

+I stood like a stone statue shocked.
+“What in the world did that mean?”
+I pondered in my heart.
+The gemstone she had given me didn’t even look like it belonged in this time, but had come from an ancient time, long ago.
+If I had not had so many similar encounters, I would have rebuked it all as from a demonic source, but I knew it was real.
+As real as the green grass under my feet.

 As I spent time with the Holy Spirit later that evening, He explained to me that the night before the event He had more things to give me for the assignment.
 He also comforted me by saying that we now have a battalion of angels assigned to this.